-If your configuration is correct, likely the request to
+If your configuration is correct, its likely the request to

-$yourPiwikDomain/plugins/HeatmapSessionRecording/configs.php fails because of restrictions in your web server configuration.
+$yourPiwikDomain/plugins/HeatmapSessionRecording/configs.php fails because of restrictions in your web server configuration, you can check for the request to configs.php in your browsers developer tools.

 If the system check says everything is ok but it still doesn’t work, you can also check manually if the file “configs.php” file is accessible.
 Open your website, right click and select “Inspect”.
 Now go to the network tab and reload your website.
 You should see an entry for “configs.php” with a status of “200 OK”.
 If there is a status like “403”, then you need to modify your web server to allow access to this file.